AdobeDocs/journeys.en/help/using/datasource/adobe-experience-platform-data-source.md

     ![](../assets/journey24.png)

 1. Select a schema from the **[!UICONTROL Schema]** drop-down.
 This field lists Profile and Experience Events schemas available in the Adobe Experience Platform.
 Schema creation is not performed in [!DNL Journey Orchestration].
-It’s performed in the Adobe Experience Platform.
+It's performed in the Adobe Experience Platform.
 1. Select the fields you want to use.
 1. Click on **[!UICONTROL Save]**.

-When you place the cursor on the name of a field group, you’ll see two icons on the right.
+When you place the cursor on the name of a field group, you'll see two icons on the right.
 They allow you to delete and duplicate the field group.
 Note that the **[!UICONTROL Delete]** icon is only available if the field group is not used in any live or draft journey (information displayed in the **[!UICONTROL Used in]** field).